qpliu/esolang/necksheen/README.md

 open for receiving as long as there is pending input.
 After the input has been completely received, the 'io' queue is closed for receiving.
 The queue is always open for sending.
 The scope of the `io` queue is the program, excluding the bodies of any fork statements.
-A fork statement cannot reference the `io` queue, since the `io` queue is not declared with a fork statement.
-The fork-scope of the `io` queue is the entire program.
+The `io` queue has no fork body, and thus cannot be referenced by a fork statement.

 Examples
 --------